 Hillshire Brands' portfolio contains several category leaders.
-If brand investment and innovation objectives prove successful, sales growth and margin expansion targets should be achievable.
+Successful brand investment and innovation objectives should make organic sales growth and margin expansion targets achievable.

 Previously, Sara Lee operated several businesses with little overlap, which made for difficult capital allocation.
-Hillshire's more focused business should allow the firm to allocate capital more effectively and improve returns.
+Hillshire's more focused business should allow the firm to allocate capital more effectively.

 Although Hillshire operates a portfolio of well-known brands, it competes in a number of categories in which price is still a primary factor influencing purchase decisions.